-If you are approved for duty deferment your tobacco products duty return and payment are due no later than the 15th day of the month after the accounting period.
+If you are approved for duty deferment your Tobacco Products Duty return and payment are due no later than the 15th day of the month after the accounting period.
 If that day falls on a weekend or bank holiday the return must be received on the next business day.

-If you are not approved for duty deferment and you manufacture herbal smoking products in the UK, you must submit a tobacco products duty return and pay tobacco products duty daily.
+If you are not approved for duty deferment and you manufacture herbal smoking products in the UK, you must submit a Tobacco Products Duty return and pay Tobacco Products Duty daily.

+This paragraph applies only to Northern Ireland.
 If tobacco products are imported through the Registered Consignee scheme, the duty return must be submitted to HMRC within 4 working days following the end of each calendar month accounting period.
 Payment is due on the 15th day of the month following the end of the accounting period.
 If the 15th falls on a non-banking day, payment must be made on the last banking day before the 15th.

 Temporary Registered Consignees

 You must secure the total duty due on each consignment at the time of submitting your completed TRC2 form to the Temporary Registered Consignees team.

 The secured amount becomes an actual duty payment once you notify HMRC of the receipt of the goods.

 Further information about Temporary Registered Consignees and when and how to make payments can be found in Notice 204A.